 Cautionary Note Regarding Forward-Looking Statements

 This release includes forward-looking statements under the Private Securities Litigation Reform Act of 1995.
 These forward-looking statements generally can be identified by words such as “believe,” “expect,” “estimate,” “predict,” “target,” “potential,” “likely,” “continue,” “ongoing,” “could,” “should,” “intend,” “may,” “might,” “plan,” “seek,” “anticipate,” “project” and similar expressions, as well as variations or negatives of these words.
-Forward-looking statements in this release include, without limitation, statements regarding the performance and market acceptance of the Company’s products and future plans with respect to product development.
+Forward-looking statements in this release include, without limitation, statements regarding the performance and market acceptance of the Company’s products, the pricing of the Company’s products, and the timing of and ability to obtain reimbursement of procedures utilizing the Company’s products.
 Investors are cautioned that any such forward-looking statements are not guarantees of future performance and involve risks and uncertainties and are cautioned not to place undue reliance on these forward-looking statements.
 Actual results may differ materially from those currently anticipated due to a number of risks and uncertainties.
 Applicable risks and uncertainties include, among others, physician acceptance, endorsement, and use of Company products; the effect of regulatory actions, changes in and adoption of reimbursement rates; product liability claims; product recalls; the effects of industry, economic or political conditions outside of the Company’s control; competitor activities; and other risks and uncertainties detailed from time to time in documents filed with the Securities and Exchange Commission (the “SEC”) by the Company, including current reports on Form 8-K, quarterly reports on Form 10-Q and annual reports on Form 10-K. All forward-looking statements are based on information currently available to the Company, and the Company assumes no obligation to update any forward-looking statements.

 Investors & Media: